hlynch/glacies-indicium/prep_scripts/README.md

 The 'raster-prep.py' script can be invoked on a directory of multiband GeoTIFFs with the command:

-`python3 raster-prep.py -d /path/to/some/geotiffs - o /path/to/an/output/folder`
+`python3 raster-prep.py -d /path/to/some/geotiffs -o /path/to/an/output/folder`

 The output folder must already exist.